WetHat/rss-tracker/test-vault/RSS/reference/Bluesky/Jack Dorsey on Why Social Media’s Future Should Be Decentralized and What the Ta⋯.md

 >
 > ![image|5285x3516](https://ic-cdn.flipboard.com/cato.org/32c743e2bb2db6293443955896aa012b6ecf7aec/_xlarge.jpeg)

 🔗Read article [online](https://www.cato.org/blog/jack-dorsey-why-social-medias-future-should-be-decentralized-what-takeaways-are-policymakers).
-For other items in this feed see [[../Bluesky|Bluesky]].
+For other items in this feed see [[Bluesky]].
-Bluesky

 - [ ] [[Jack Dorsey on Why Social Media’s Future Should Be Decentralized and What the Ta⋯]]
 - - -